drBenway/pixi-vn-wiki/other/various-answers.md

 ## How use navigation function in step/label?

-It is recommended to overwrite the `StepLabelProps` interface to add the `navigate` function. `navigate` function is a function that will be called with the URL Path or Route of the next step, so you can use it to navigate to the next Interface.
+It is recommended to overwrite the `StepLabelProps` interface to add the `navigate` function. `navigate` function is a function that will be called with the URL Path or Route of the next step, so you can use it to navigate to the next UI screen.

 For example: